docxology/QuadMath/quadmath/markdown/02_4d_namespaces.md

 In the previous figure, we show the twelve nearest IVM neighbors with coordination patterns and vector equilibrium geometry; the current figure illustrates random Quadray clouds under several embeddings.

-Vector equilibrium (cuboctahedron).
-The shell formed by the 12 nearest IVM neighbors is the cuboctahedron, also called the vector equilibrium in synergetics.
+**Vector equilibrium (cuboctahedron)**: The shell formed by the 12 nearest IVM neighbors is the cuboctahedron, also called the vector equilibrium in synergetics.
 All 12 vertices are equidistant from the origin with equal edge lengths, modeling a balanced local packing.
 This geometry underlies the "twelve around one" close-packing motif and appears in tensegrity discussions as a canonical balanced structure.
 See background: [Cuboctahedron (vector equilibrium)](https://en.wikipedia.org/wiki/Cuboctahedron) and synergetics references.
 Computational demonstrations include related visualizations in the 4dsolutions ecosystem.
 See the [Resources](07_resources.md) section for comprehensive details.

 ### Clarifying remarks

-- "A time machine is not a tesseract."
+"A time machine is not a tesseract."
 [KU on synergeo](https://groups.io/g/synergeo/topic/my_take_on_close_pack/114531919) The tesseract is a Euclidean 4D object (Coxeter.4D), while Minkowski spacetime (Einstein.4D) is indefinite and not Euclidean; conflating the two leads to category errors.
 Fuller.4D, in turn, is a tetrahedral, mereological framing of ordinary space emphasizing shape/angle relations and IVM quantization.
 Each namespace carries distinct assumptions and should be used accordingly in analysis.

 ## Practical usage guide